The-Six/astartes_dot/README.md

 ### Features

-- **Centralised Verification (Server C):** Aggregates Merkle roots, verifies consistency, and optionally challenges Server A and B for tamper detection.
+- **Local Hashing (Server A - Source):** Collects logs and builds Merkle Trees at the endpoint, sending roots for anchoring and verification to ensure tamper-evident integrity.
-- **Blockchain Anchoring (Server B):** Publishes a super Merkle root to a low-fee chain (Polkadot Asset Hub) to create a tamper-evident audit trail.
+- **Blockchain Anchoring (Server B - Publisher):** Publishes a super Merkle root to a low-fee chain (Polkadot Asset Hub) to create a tamper-evident audit trail.
+- **Centralised Verification (Server C - Verifier):** Aggregates Merkle roots, verifies consistency and challenges Server A and B for tamper detection.
 - **Merkle Tree Integrity Checks:** Enables pinpoint detection of altered logs down to individual entries through cryptographic proofs.
 - **Anchoring Flexibility:** Supports daily or hourly anchoring, balancing cost with forensic granularity.
 - **Modular Architecture:** Can run on AWS (Lambda, EC2, Fargate) or on-premises infrastructure with minimal integration friction.